kimdoyoung0319/csed353/writeups/assn5.md

 structure such as `std::list` or `std::vector` is also a possible candidate for this.
 The reason why I chose `std::unordered_map` over the other structures is because it provides O(1) time complexity for insertion/deletion/lookup while `std::map` needs O(log n) time to do such operations.
-Contigous structures like `std::vector` is not an ideal choice since the set of mappings is 'sparse'.
+Contiguous structures like `std::vector` is not an ideal choice since the set of mappings is 'sparse'.
 In other words, there can be up to 2^32 * 2^16 unresolved mappings, which makes it nearly impossible and inefficient to implement this with such structures.